htekgulds/gitlab-registry-cleaner-cli/README.md

 - **`keen-n`:** Do not delete `n` number of latest image tags.
 Env variable: `GRC_KEEP_N`.
 Default value is `5`.
 - **`older-than`:** Delete image tags older than given time (eg. 5d, 1h).
 Env variable: `GRC_OLDER_THAN`.
 Default value is `7d`.
 - **`group-tags-regex`:** Group image tags by given regex when showing image stats or a list of groups to delete.
 Env variable: `GRC_GROUP_TAGS_REGEX`.
 Default value is `/^[a-zA-Z0-9.]+(-[0-9]+)?-(.\*)$/`.
-- **`delete-tags-suffix`:** Delete image tags ending with the given suffix.
-No list will be prompted if this option is provided.
+- **`delete-tags-regex`:** Delete image tags with the given regex.
+No list will be prompted if this option is provided and `--group-tags-regex` option will be ignored.
 Env variable: `GRC_DELETE_TAGS_SUFFIX`.
 No default value.
 - **`config-path`:** Config file path for getting the option values from.
 Env variable: `GRC_CONFIG_PATH`.
 Default value is `$HOME/.grc`.
 - **`dry-run`:** Do not actually delete the image tags.
 Env variable: `GRC_DRY_RUN`.
 Default value is `false`.
 - **`verbose` or `v`:** More detailed logs (3 levels: `-v`, `-vv`, `-vvv`).